backmesh/site/docs/Tutorials/firebase+gemini.md

 slug: /firebase
 ---

-# Google Gemini and Firebase Auth
+# Gemini, Firebase Auth and Flutter

 This tutorial will guide you through how to call the Google Gemini API from a Flutter app that uses Firebase Authentication without a backend or cloud function using Backmesh.
 This will entail creating an API proxy in the Backmesh Dashboard and then using it in your Flutter app.